NREL/OpenStudio-user-documentation/docs/comparative_analysis/ParametricStudies.md

 *Above: This is the opening screen for PAT.
 It gives you an overview of the workflow.*

-You can move through the four verticle tabs on the leftworkflow by working in order from top to bottom.
+You can move through the four vertical tabs on the left navigation by working in order from top to bottom.

 To Create a project use the menu item File/New Project